STOCK POWDERS

 -

-Vegetables are generally dried at 52°.
-Higher temperatures may cause the outside of the vegetable to harden while the inside remains moist, causing spoilage.
+Dry at 52°C. Higher temperatures may cause the outsides to harden while the insides remain soft, risking spoilage.

 -